rudotcom/adjust_api/README.md

 Grouping and Sorting parameters

     group_by    optional    Group data by columns.
 Comma separated list of columns (one or more of: date, channel, country, operating system) order_by    optional    Order by column.
-Comma separated list of columns.
+Comma separated list of columns plus cpi.
 Default ordering is ascending.
-Prefix '-' for descending order cpi         optional    Derived metric CPI (cost per install) which is calculated as cpi = spend / installs
+Prefix '-' for descending order cpi is derived metric CPI (cost per install) which is calculated as cpi = spend / installs

 Format